kyoto-framework/kyoto/.web/docs/concepts.md

 ## Rendering lifecycle

 In the plain `html/template` there is no such thing as lifecycle.
 Lifecycle concept was took from popular JS frameworks.
-Let's explore how lifecycle works in `ssceng`:
+Let's explore how lifecycle works in `kyoto`:

 - Definition of shared variables (waitgroup, errors channel)
 - Initializing page and registering components